Contributor: Jennifer Blanchard. Lesson ID: 13894

 Keep reading to find out!

-In the first sentence, the speaker was telling Grandma it was time to bake.
-In the second sentence, however, the speaker was saying it was time to bake Grandma.
+In the first sentence, the speaker told Grandma it was time to bake.
+However, the speaker said it was time to bake Grandma in the second sentence.
 That would not taste good!

 Commas have many important uses.